chkp-dhouari/AWS-CICD-CLOUDGUARD/README.md

 ![header image](cpipe6.png)

 ### We now move to the Deploy stage and we will CloudFormation as the Deploy provider
+* deploy provider: cloudformation - we use that to deploy our serverless function
+* stqack name: the name of the cloudformation stack you created
+* changeset: add a name for the cloudformation changeset..just append changeset to the name of your stack *

 ![header image](cpipe8.png)